 We Break Down The SAT, ACT, And PSAT

 The PSAT provides practice for the SAT.
 You can take it in the 10th and 11th grade.
 If you score well your Junior year, you can also qualify for the National Merit Scholars program.
 The PSAT is offered each year in October with registration through your school counselor.
-The test costs $16 and can be waived if you qualify for a fee waiver.
+The test costs $16, but many school districts administer the PSAT for free.
+If your doesn't offer it for free, the fee can be waived if you qualify for a fee waiver.
 Visit your counselor to get signed up.

 There are five sections: two for reading, two for math, and one for writing.
 You have a total test time of 2 hours and 10 minutes to complete it.
 You can get a score between 320 and 1520 with the average PSAT score being between 920 and 1050.